Mahdirnj/NotePad/README.md

-# My Notes - Web Application
+# NotePad - Web Application

 A modern, responsive web application for creating and managing personal notes with user authentication.
 Built with vanilla JavaScript and Firebase, featuring a clean and intuitive interface with dark/light mode support.